RobotLocomotion/drake/doc/bazel.rst

     ./setup/configure_environment --python_bin /usr/bin/python3

-This will generate a configuration file to switch both Bazel's runfiles and the binding's Python interpreter.
+This will generate a configuration file to switch the interpreter used by both Bazel and the Python bindings.

 Optional Tools
 ==============